REU-SOS/DataWrangling/Programming.md

 # Programming

 We often need to be able to do more complex analysis that we cannot easily express in SQL.
+It may also be easier to write a program that runs several small queries quickly and then combines the data rather than trying to write a SQL query do all the work.

-This repo has a Java project that shows how to make a connection to a SQL database.
+This repo has a Java project (that you can open up in Eclipse) that shows how to make a connection to a SQL database.
 It also shows how to work with a properties file for storing secrets, like your database user name and password.

-Connect to the database.
+Run `App` to connect to the database and display all of the `Events` data.

 ## Practice

 * Implement a simple select statement in Java, and iterate over results.